Heretic ending explained: Full spoilers for Hugh Grant horror film

 Reed then arrives back in the basement, and after some arguing with Barnes and Paxton very suddenly takes a knife out and cuts Barnes's throat, apparently killing her – although Reed claims that this will be another miracle and she will come back just like the supposed prophet.

 When it appears that that isn't happening, he then cuts into her arm and takes out a piece of metal which he claims proves that Sister Barnes wasn't actually real and that the world is a simulation.
-He then tells Paxton that the only way she can escape the simulation is by killer herself, as she is real and this will take her back to the real world.
+He then tells Paxton that the only way she can escape the simulation is by killing herself, as she is real and this will take her back to the real world.

 But Paxton is not convinced.
 She says that the piece of metal is actually a contraceptive and that Reed is just trying to come up with an excuse because something in his plan has gone wrong.
 Meanwhile, she also puts forward her own theory about how he pulled off the trick with the prophet...

-What was Mr Reed's plan?
+What was Mr Reed's motivation in Heretic?

 Paxton explains that Reed had simply switched out the dead woman, making use of the doorbell distraction – which he had factored into his plan – to get another woman to get rid of the body and take up the same pose, before reading a script about what life is like on the other side which Reed had provided her.